-Solana Beach covers an area of about 3.5 square miles, with a population of 13,337 (per the 2014 census).
+Solana Beach covers an area of about 3.5 square miles, with a population of 13, 356 (per the 2019 census).

-Much of Solana Beach is centered along the historic Route 101Coast Highway, with a very popular and well-known design area known as the Cedros Design District one block to the east.
-The Cedros Design District is a shopping mecca, for people who are remodeling or building a home and want assistance with interior and exterior design, furniture, gardening and landscaping.
+Much of Solana Beach is centered along the historic Route 101 Coast Highway.
+The popular and well-known design area known as the Cedros Design District one block to the east.
+The Cedros Design District is a shopping mecca.
+It’s terrific for people who are remodeling or building a home.
+Need assistance with interior and exterior design, furniture, gardening and landscaping?
+You’ll find it.
 But there’s more.

 Children in town attend one of 6 elementary schools in the Solana Beach School District.
 Older children will attend public schools in the San Dieguito Union High School District.
-There a several private schools as well.
+There are several private schools as well.

 Golfers can enjoy two courses in Solana Beach – the Lomas Santa Fe Country Club (private) and the Lomas Santa Fe Executive Golf Course, which is public.
 You’ll also find excellent courses nearby in Del Mar (e.g., Torrey Pines) and Rancho Santa Fe, most of which are private and expensive.

-There are brand new homes as well as a large mix of bungalow and cottage style properties, as well as a mix of contemporary, traditional, spanish and other housing styles that defy classification; a drive through town will show a good number of substantial remodels taking place to take advantage of the views.
-Be aware that residents, and the town, are especially concerned about preserving views; you will likely be required to show the silhouettes and elevations of any planned remodels and additions using C-Story Poles in the event your neighbor’s views could be potentially obstructed.
+You may find a few brand new home here and there, as well as a large mix of bungalow and cottage style properties.
+You’ll also see contemporary, traditional, Spanish and other housing styles that defy classification.
+A drive through town will often show remodels taking place to take advantage of the views.
+Be aware that residents, and the town, are especially concerned about preserving views.
+You will likely be required to show the silhouettes and elevations of any planned remodels and additions using C-Story Poles in the event your neighbor’s views could be potentially obstructed.